1-Phosphaallenes: P=C=C bonding

-Phosphaallenes are typically colorless or pale yellow in color, and are often crystalline in structure; however, few crystal structures have been reported for this class of compounds.<ref name="Es2" One compound, ArP=C=CPh2 (Ar =Mes*) was synthesized and characterized by single crystal X-ray diffraction.
+Phosphaallenes are typically colorless or pale yellow in color, and are often crystalline in structure; however, few crystal structures have been reported for this class of compounds.
+One compound, ArP=C=CPh2 (Ar =Mes*) was synthesized and characterized by single crystal X-ray diffraction.
 This compound showed a relatively short P=C double bond length of 1.625(4)Å and a short C=C bond length of 1.1327(5)Å, which closely resembles the bond length in an allene.

-The crystal structure also showed a bent geometry with the P=C=C bond angle at 168.0(3)°.<ref name="Yoshi21" This bent geometry is thought to be a result of both steric and electronic effects.
+The crystal structure also showed a bent geometry with the P=C=C bond angle at 168.0(3)°.
+This bent geometry is thought to be a result of both steric and electronic effects.
 One possible explanation for the observed bent geometry is the bonding model postulated by Lappert et al. which described the bonding between P and the C as singlet states that act in a double π-donor-acceptor fashion.

-The crystal structure of another 1-phosphaallene RP=C=CHR’ (R= Mes*, R’ = tBu) displays the same bent geometry with the P=C=C bond angle being reported as 170.7°.
+The crystal structure of another 1-phosphaallene RP=C=CHR' (R= Mes*, R' = tBu) displays the same bent geometry with the P=C=C bond angle being reported as 170.7°.
 Further, this compound also contains a short P=C bond length (1.634Å) and a short C=C bond length (1.136Å).